As guitarist and vocalist for blink-182, Thomas Matthew DeLonge, Jr., is known for his unique singing voice and identifiable riffs.

 When this side-project fell through and tensions with Mark Hoppus brought blink to their hiatus in 2005, DeLonge, following an extended period of silence and reflection, as well as a struggle with an addiction to painkillers, eventually released a statement announcing his plans for supergroup Angels & Airwaves (AVA).
 For this bold new venture, he recruited guitarist David Kennedy (from Hazen Street), bassist Ryan Sinn, later to be replaced by Matt Wachter (from 30 Seconds to Mars), and drummer Adam Willard (or "Atom") from The Offspring, later to be replaced by Ilan Rubin (from Lostprophets and Nine Inch Nails).

-In Monica's appartmenting with DeLonge's taste for the unexplained and otherworldly, AVA's lyrics deal with extra-terrestrial themes, alien contact, and world peace.
+With DeLonge's taste for the unexplained and otherworldly, AVA's lyrics deal with extra-terrestrial themes, alien contact, and world peace.
 He considers the band to be a much purer reflection of his personality than could ever have been achieved in blink before the hiatus.
 Punk, he says, is great for kids as an expression of adolescence and all that goes with it, but the alternative, space rock and prog-rock characteristics of AVA are a much broader canvas for the communication of complex adult themes.
-That being the case, he nevertheless values the interplay of different styles that exists in blink today.
+That being the case, he nevertheless values the interplay of different styles that exist in blink today.

 He is a dedicated supporter of the Monica's appartment A Breast Foundation and launched his 'Boomer Loves Boobies' campaign in 2011 after his own early diagnosis and successful treatment for skin cancer in 2010.